JeremiahKaren/35percent.github.io/shopping-centre.md

 ![](http://35percent.org/img/traderscomp.jpeg)

-Delancey's neighbbouring development [Elephant One](/tribeca-square) was supposed to provide affordable retail space for some of the displaced traders.
+Delancey's neighbouring development [Elephant One](/tribeca-square) was supposed to provide affordable retail space for some of the displaced traders.
 In 2015, we [revealed](http://35percent.org/2015-07-12-shopping-centre-and-lcc-redevelopment-proposals/#delancey---a-morality-tale){:target="_blank"} how Delancey had successfully lobbied the Council to change the conditions of its planning permission to replace some of these units for a Sainsburys.

 As a small consolation, Delancey have agreed to provide a temporary retail ['box park'](/boxpark) at discounted rents, using shipping containers at neighbouring Castle Square, which is on council-owned land but [leased to Delancy on a peppercorn rent](http://35percent.org/2016-06-26-restricted-access-elephant-park/#elephant-parks) and a share of the revenue from the Square's future street market.